carrot-kpi/data-manager/README.md

 Keep in mind that no automatic restart of the server's code on changes has been implemented, so as of now if you want to change something you'll have to kill and restart the server manually.

+If you at any time need a test JWT to call the APIs locally, take a look at the script under `./scripts/generate-jwt.js`.

 ## OpenAPI